Shivanikanodia/MLFLOW_EXPERIMENTATION/README.md

 ### MODEL SERVING AND REGISTRY:

 Registered model using Model Registry in databricks to serve it later for deployment for making real time predictions.

-provided signatures examples to be used by registered and served model for making predictions at endpoint in JSON format.
+Provided signatures examples to be used by registered and served model for making predictions at endpoint in JSON format.

 <img width="632" height="227" alt="Screenshot 2025-10-18 at 20 46 12" src="https://github.com/user-attachments/assets/30af9741-4000-4161-b440-9446459431aa" />